NCTE welcomes applications for the following positions:

-- Commitment to full social justice and understanding of issues affecting transgender people, racial and economic justice, and systems of inter-connected oppression is critical
+- Commitment to social justice: A deep and nuanced understanding of issues affecting transgender people, racial and economic justice, and systems of inter-connected oppression is critical

 Salary and Benefits